RAP-group/sslr_replication_si/docs/proposal/README.md

 all labs.
 Additionally, we will investigate the ‘native advantage’ effect using Bayesian meta-analytic techniques.
-The corresponding author of the present proposal has previous experience managing multi-site collaborations (see <https://many-speech-analyses.github.io> for an example).
+The corresponding author of the present proposal has previous experience managing multi-site collaborations (See <https://many-speech-analyses.github.io> for an example).
 At this time, three additional research teams have expressed interest in participating.